-Millions in U.S. heading into the holidays unemployed and over $5,000 behind on rent
+Millions of Americans are heading into the holidays unemployed and over $5,000 behind on rent

 “The longer employment stays suppressed, and people stay out of work, it will make it even harder to catch up on the debt and dig yourself out of that hole,” said Davin Reed, community development economic adviser at the Federal Reserve Bank of Philadelphia.

 So far, however, Republican and Democratic leaders in Congress remain far apart on a stimulus deal, which they have been debating since July.
-A bipartisan compromise unveiled last week includes $25 billion for rental housing assistance, but a package released by Senate Majority Leader Mitch McConnell (R-Ky.) did not include any money for housing or utilities.
+A bipartisan compromise unveiled last week includes $25 billion for rental housing assistance, but a package released by Senate Majority Leader Mitch McConnell, R-Ky., did not include any money for housing or utilities.
 The House Democrats’ Heroes Act includes $50 billion specifically for low-income renters.

 “It’s much better for Congress to err on the side of helping too much than too little,” said Mark Zandi, chief economist at Moody’s Analytics.
 “There’s nothing scarier than losing your home, especially in January with a pandemic out of control.
 That would be overwhelming.”